OIMSIOUIJDAN/html-learning-journey/README.md

 # HTML Learning Journey

-This repository will be about my journey learning HTML step by step.
+In this reporsitory I will share with you my journey of learning HTML from scratch, self learning of course

 ## What I'm Learning
 - HTML basics